elastic/elasticsearch-rails/elasticsearch-persistence/README.md

 to save, delete, find and search objects stored in Elasticsearch, as well as configure mappings and settings for the index.

-Let's have a simple, plain old Ruby object (PORO):
+Let's have a simple plain old Ruby object (PORO):

 ```ruby
 class Note